CPT Code Basics

 Common Behavioral Health Case Management CPT Codes

-Like licensed counselors, clinical social workers who provide psychotherapy services use CPT codes to get reimbursed.
+Like licensed counselors, clinical social workers who provide psychotherapy services use CPT codes for mental health to get reimbursed.
 Here's a CPT description list of frequently used codes, according to CMS:

 • 90832: 30 minutes of psychotherapy